1912 Major League Baseball season

-The 1912 Major League Baseball season was contested from April 11 to October 16, 1912.
-The New York Giants and Boston Red Sox were the regular season champions of the National League and American League, respectively.
-The Red Sox then defeated the Giants in the World Series, four games to three (with one tie).
+The 1912 major league baseball season began on April 11, 1912.
+The regular season ended on October 6, with the New York Giants and Boston Red Sox as the regular season champions of the National League and American League, respectively.
+The postseason began with Game 1 of the ninth modern World Series on October 8 and ended with Game 8 on October 16.
+The Red Sox defeated the Giants, four games to three (with one tie), capturing their second championship in franchise history, since their previous in 1903.
+Going into the season, the defending World Series champions were the Philadelphia Athletics from the 1911 season.

 This was the second of four seasons that the Chalmers Award, a precursor to the Major League Baseball Most Valuable Player Award (introduced in 1931), was given to a player in each league.

 During the season, Harper's Weekly conducted a detailed accounting of the expenses of major league clubs, reaching a figure of approximately $175,000 to $200,000.